lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

    - Other commands
 4. CPU usage
 5. LSDj Version Overclock differrence
+[NOTE: This guide as for now is a bit unfinished, and multiple examples are comming very soon]

 ## History and the Benefits of Overclocking Nowadays

-**History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[Archived link for the article here](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)
+**History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[(Archived link for the article here)](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)
 Results were impressive, but due to heavier CPU usage while overclocked, users would experience serious drawbacks, making usage less than desirable.